n8n-io/n8n-docs/docs/insight2/index.md

 ---
 title: "Welcome to Insight²"
-description: Insight² is an **open-source low-code framework** to build and deploy custom internal tools.
-Insight² can connect to your data sources such as databases ( PostgreSQL, MongoDB, MySQL, Elasticsearch, Firestore, DynamoDB, Redis and more ), API endpoints ( Insight² supports OAuth2 authorization ) and external services ( Stripe, Slack, Google Sheets, Airtable and more ).
-Once the data sources are connected, Insight² can run queries on these data sources to fetch and update data.
-The data fetched from data sources can be visualised and modified using the UI widgets such as tables, charts, forms, etc.
+description: Insight² is an open-source low-code framework to build and deploy custom internal tools.
+It can connect to data sources such as databases, API endpoints and external services.
 tags:
   - Insight²
   - Introduction